tjido/woodgreen/README.md

 # Woodgreen
 Fireside Analytics has developed a data science program for Woodgreen Community Services.

-Summer Camp: Data Science & Python:

-Commencing: August 2020, TBC

 Grades 10 – 12 (no pre-requisites and prior knowledge of computer programming is required)

 Lesson duration: 1 hour

-• Lesson 1: Introduction to Data Science
+Lesson 1: Introduction to Data Science
-− Survey Tutorial: learner generated data
+Assignment 1: Survey tutorial with learner generated data

-• Lesson 2: Introduction to Python
+Lesson 2: Introduction to Python
-− Charts and plotting survey data
-− Guest speaker: Data Scientist
+Assignment 2: Introduction to Python programming (Turtle)

-• Lesson 3: Introduction to Python
+Lesson 3: Python basics
-− Turtle Tutorial
-− Guest speaker: Management Consultant
+Assignment 3: Turtle in Colab

-• Lesson 4: Logic and patterns in code
+Lesson 4: Bias and Ethics
-− Stars and stripes tutorial
-− Guest speaker: Googler
+Assignment 4: More Python

+Lesson 5: Uploading files in Python
-• Lesson 5: Interpreting data
+Assignment 5: Working with survey data in Python
-− Analysis tutorial (record yourself giving a talk about your data analysis) − Guest speaker: Industry/ Business Professional

-• Lesson 6: Data in action - reporting/ analysis and data driven decision-making − Present your analysis
-− Guest judging panel
+Lesson 6: Capstone Project
+Collect survey data and visualize it in Python